HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/integration/customization/nls.md

 ## Kubernetes configuration

-Since the application runs on Kubernetes, administrators should consider using a persistent volume to store the NLS configuration files.
-This ensures that the translations are maintained across pod restarts and deployments.
+Administrators should consider using a persistent volume to store the NLS configuration files to ensure translations are maintained across pod restarts and deployments.

-It is suggested to reuse the existent RWX volume (`hcl-people-service-data`) or attach another custom RWO volume via the helm `customPVCs` property.
+Administrators can reuse the existing ReadWriteMany (RWX) volume (`hcl-people-service-data`) or attach another custom ReadWriteOnce (RWO) volume through the Helm `customPVCs` property.

 ### Volume path considerations

 Ensure the volume path is correctly mapped to the expected directory in your service configuration.
 For example, if your persistent volume is mounted at `/persistent-volume-path/people/nls`, the service should recognize this as `/data/people/nls`.
-Ensure the nls folder is created within your volume mount.
+Ensure that the NLS folder is created within your volume mount.